oemof/oemof-thermal/docs/examples.rst

 In this section we provide several examples to demonstrate how you can use the functions and components of *oemof-thermal*.
 You can find them in the `example folder <https://github.com/oemof/oemof-thermal/tree/master/examples>`_ of the repository.
-Among them are the following:
+Among them are the following calculations:

-- functionality of solar thermal and concentrating solar collector's facade and efficiency calculation
+- Functionality of solar thermal and concentrating solar collector's facade and efficiency calculation
-- calculation of maximum possible heat output of heat pumps
+- Calculation of maximum possible heat output of heat pumps
-- investment decision on thermal storage and capacity
+- Investment decision on thermal storage and capacity

 Most of the examples show the usage of *oemof-thermal* together with *oemof-solph*.
 However, *oemof-thermal* is a stand-alone package and you can